 In addition, the DC grids must be integrated into the existing grid infrastructures, whereby costefficient solutions are essential.
-Especially the integration of energy islands into the onshore grids requires not only transnational planning but also the consideration of market aspects, e.g. connection to shore, technology used, design of pricing zones.
-Furthermore, the costs of the different technologies on all voltage levels must be taken into consideration in order to enable effective hybrid AC/DC grid planning.
-Not only should optimal solutions be determined in terms of a cost-benefit analysis, but the solutions should also be designed for the long term and the public should be involved.
+Especially the integration of energy islands into the onshore grids requires not only transnational planning but also the consideration of market aspects, e.g. connection to shore, technology used and design of pricing zones.
+Furthermore, the costs of the different technologies on all voltage levels must be taken into consideration to enable effective hybrid AC/DC grid planning.
+Not only should optimal solutions be determined in terms of a cost-benefit analysis, but the solutions should also be designed for the long term.

-TRI1, in continuity with previous year, keeps its work direction in the field of integrated energy system according to SET Plan Action 4, to the targets set by EU policies in the last years and to technology R&I roadmaps.
-Particularly, this Call Module fits into ETIP SNET, R&I Implementation Plan 2022-2025 (High Level Use Cases 4, 6 and 7).
+TRI1, in continuity with previous year, keeps its work direction in the field of integrated energy system according to SET Plan Implementation Working Group IWG4 'energy systems' and the IWG 'HVDC and DC-Technologies', to the targets set by EU policies in the last years and to technology R&I roadmaps.
+Particularly, this Call Module fits into ETIP SNET, R&I Implementation Plan 2022-202531 (High Level Use Cases 4, 6 and 7).